Right-wing authoritarianism: Submissiveness

 Right-wing authoritarians tend to accept what their leaders say is true and readily comply with their commands.
 They believe that respecting authority is an important moral virtue that everyone in the community must hold.
 They tend to place strict limits on how far the authorities can be criticized, and believe that the critics are troublemakers who do not know what they are talking about.
 RWAs are extremely submissive even to authority figures who are dishonest, corrupt, and inept.
 They will insist that their leaders are honest, caring, and competent, dismissing any evidence to the contrary as either false or inconsequential.
 They believe that the authorities have the right to make their own decisions, even if that includes breaking the rules that they impose on everyone else.

 The "leader" is somebody whom the authoritarian believes has the moral right (if not legal right) to rule his society.
 Right-wing authoritarians are highly submissive to authority figures whom they consider legitimate, and conversely can be very rebellious towards authority figures they consider illegitimate.
-An example of the latter is American conservatives' attitude towards President Barack Obama.
-Although Obama was legally their president and had won the election legitimately, many American conservatives felt he had no moral right to be president.
-An aspect of this attitude was the "birther" movement, espousing the conspiracy theory that Obama was actually born in Kenya and had used a forged birth certificate to qualify himself for office (in the United States, only natural-born citizens may serve as president).